We feel that it’s time to address the big, cheap elephant in the room — “generic” menstrual cups.

 How do we define what a “generic” or cheap menstrual cup is?

-By our definition a cup is considered a “generic” or “cheap” cup if it does not have a unique, proprietary design and is not known to be made from FDA cleared silicone, TPE, or rubber.
+By our definition a cup is considered a “generic” or “cheap” cup if it does not have a unique, proprietary design and/or is not known to be made from FDA cleared silicone, TPE, or rubber.
 Generic cups will often be the same design sold under many name brands with varying packaging or without any brand name at all, only a listing description.
+While not inherently a safety issue, it does pose and ethical problem in regards to intellectual property and integrity.

 By contrast, brand name cups are unique in their design, packaging, marketing, and online presence.
 We list only known and trusted brands on resources like our quiz and comparison chart.
 If you’re looking for a cup and don’t see it listed, it’s likely considered generic.